l7purohit/LPurohit-Portfolio/Interview_Extracts.md

 <br><br>

-## Cameron T. - Investment Banker/Final Year MBA Student at Tepper School of Business
+## Investment Banker/Final Year MBA Student at Tepper School of Business

 ### Questions asked BEFORE the Storyboard and Wireframes are shown -<br>